 C12.02.A10.
 The elected members shall be so elected by the congregation at its winter annual meeting from candidates recommended by the Nominating Committee and from nominations made from the floor; however the member filling the Youth Member at Large position will be elected via the same process at the summer annual meeting).

 C12.02.B10.
 Terms of office of the Youth Member at Large shall be one year and this term may be renewed twice as long as the member will remain in high school through the following spring after election.
-Terms of office for the five (5) additionally elected members shall be two (2) years; terms may be renewed not more than three times.
+Terms of office for the five (5) or six (6) additionally elected members shall be two (2) years; terms may be renewed not more than three times.

 C12.02.C10.
 Newly elected members shall be installed the Sunday after the winter congregational meeting; members whose terms continue shall also be reaffirmed on that Sunday.

 C12.02.D03.
-Unplanned vacancies may or may not be filled by the Congregation Council at its discretion.
-Members appointed by the Council to fill an unplanned vacancy shall serve until a successor who is elected at the next annual meeting to fill the remaining term takes office

-C12.02.E03.
 A member’s place on the Congregation Council shall be declared vacant by the Congregation Council if a member:

 a.
 Ceases to be a voting member of the congregation, or